 As far as the ingredients for these recipe, let’s just say this lineup makes for one of the most mouthwatering burgers you’ll ever taste.

-- 80-20 blend ground beef: Fat equals flavor.
+- What meat works Best For Blue Cheese Burgers?
+80-20 blend ground beef: Fat equals flavor.
 It may sound like a high fat content, but most of the fat renders out during the cooking process.
 20% fat content will give you a moist juicy hamburger.
 And grass fed beef is always a healthier option. (source Webmd) Ground Chuck is also a very popular choice for any burger.

 - Blue Cheese: With a texture like butter and rich in aroma and flavor, blue cheese adds a spicy piquancy to ground beef.
 It’s a delicious combination.

 - Worcestershire Sauce: My very favorite ingredient in this recipe.
-Savory, sweet and with a distinct tang, it really ramps up the flavor.
+Savory, sweet and with a distinct tang, it really ramps up and compliments the flavor.

 - Dry Mustard: My 2nd favorite ingredient in this recipe.
 Dry mustard adds a tangy heat.
-Clean with a fresh aroma and sharp flavor, it’s a perfect partner for ground beef.
+Clean with a fresh aroma and sharp flavor, it’s a perfect partner for ground beef and blue cheese.

-Blue cheese can be slow to melt, so how do you choose the best blue cheese burgers?
-Let’s talk creamy.
-Purchasing blue cheese in a plastic container that’s already been crumbled can result in a dry textured blue cheese.
-A cheese that won’t blend well with the hamburger meat.
+Blue cheese can be slow to melt, so how do you choose the best blue cheese for burgers?

 - Award Winning Point Reyes Blue Cheese is my absolute favorite blue cheese on earth.
 Creamy and bold in flavor, it’s perfect for melting into these burgers.